mulderp/gnucap_book/installing-gnucap.md

 # Installing Gnucap

 There are multiple ways to get Gnucap running.
 To use the latest features, it is best to install Gnucap from source.
-Building Gnucap is best on a Linux operating system such as Debian or Ubuntu.
+Building Gnucap has been written on a Linux operating system, and it should be easy to build Gnucap on system such as Debian or Ubuntu.
 To build Gnucap on other operating systems (for example MacOS or Windows) see the last section of this chapter.

 ## Prerequisites